e-mail: bok@dhit.pl

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these devices have the potential to hinder the diagnostic process in case of swallowing.
+• Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets can complicate diagnosis after entering the body.

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.